nerve-bio/.github/profile/README.md

 ## Donation
-Our open-source tool for reverse vaccinology relies on donations to sustain its development and support ongoing research efforts aimed at combating infectious diseases.
-By contributing to our project, you help us maintain and enhance this valuable resource, ensuring its accessibility to researchers worldwide and advancing the field of vaccine development.
+Our open-source tool for reverse vaccinology depends on donations to cover the costs of the servers it relies on, as well as to support ongoing research efforts.
+Due to its high resource usage, your donations are essential in maintaining the tool's accessibility and ensuring it continues to be a valuable asset in the fight against infectious diseases.

 <a href="https://opencollective.com/webpack/donate" target="_blank">
   <img src="https://opencollective.com/webpack/donate/button@2x.png?color=blue" width=300 />